Our TV-News Veterans Will Turn Your Case Into A Dateline-Style Video For Mediation

 In personal injury cases, we also capture important video that highlights your client’s daily struggle.
 At your request, we will interview your chosen expert witnesses on-camera.
 Next, we select key moments from our interviews and craft them into a well-written, professionally narrated script that integrates supporting video and demonstrative evidence.
 In the end, we present your arguments in a compelling settlement documentary that can help you achieve maximum compensation for your clients.

-That’s what we’ve done for many attorneys over last last decade and that’s what we can do for you!
+That’s what we’ve done for many attorneys over last decade and that’s what we can do for you.

 Let our highly skilled, professionals handle your important case.
-Attorneys’ Edge Productions has the most experienced journalists working in the settlement documentary field today and the only Emmy-winning team!
+Attorneys’ Edge Productions has the most experienced journalists working in the settlement documentary field today and the only Emmy-winning team in California.
 We are experts in the art of videography, editing and storytelling.
 Plus, we are committed to providing you with the highest-quality, broadcast documentaries at competitive prices.

 So, don’t pursue your case, large or small, without this powerful weapon in your arsenal.
 Your case is our case – let us give you the Attorneys’ Edge.

 Attorneys, please contact email@example.com to see more online samples of our high quality settlement documentaries.

 Our highly experienced video production team will develop a compelling settlement documentary to help in mediation, pre-trial hearing or trial.
 We will bring your case to life to help get the maximum compensation for your client’s loss.

 ANOTHER WIN FOR PANISH, SHEA & BOYLE — With Help From Attorneys’ Edge Productions